X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 `SETLFS` and `SETNAM` must be called beforehand.
 A is address of zero page pointer to the start address,
-X and Y contain the *non-exclusive* end address to save.
+X and Y contain the *exclusive* end address to save.
 That is, these should contain the address immediately after the final byte:  X = low byte, Y = high byte.
 Upon return, if C is clear, there were no errors.
 C being set indicates an error in which case A will have the error number.

 ---